LucasCegielski/natural_art/README.md

     #### add_product.html page:

-    1. Made sure that while on the adding product management page users can choose the correct selectors for Caregoty, Type and Manufacturer from the database.
+    1. Made sure that while on the adding product management page users can choose the correct selectors for Category and Type from the database.

     2. Tested both buttons "Cancel" (returns to products page) and "Add product" (to add the product to the database)

     3. Tested adding a test product and made sure the image and all the fiels were created correctly on the database.

-    4. Tested the "noimage.jpg" to make sure if a product is added without an image the noimage.jpg appears.

     #### edit_product.html page: